cpressey/Some-Papers-I-Really-Liked/README.md

 *   available @ [kestrel.edu](https://www.kestrel.edu/people/meertens/publications/papers/Algorithmics.pdf)

 Motivates a lot of the "calculational style" of developing programs.
-Point-free functions, concatenative languages, recursion schemes are all related.
+Point-free programming, concatenative languages, and recursion schemes are all related.

 ### Laws of Programming